Minnesota tax law changes (2019)

 Review the tax bill summary (Source: Minnesota House Research)

 Review the session law (Chapter 6, HF 5)

-This webinar will provide an update on the Minnesota Department of Revenue's changes to income tax forms and guidance for those whose 2018 tax returns were extended.
+An update on the Minnesota Department of Revenue's changes to income tax forms and guidance for those whose 2018 tax returns were extended.